emfjson/ecore.js/examples/xmi_node/README.md

 ## To run with the ecore and both test models type:

 node simpleTest.js TestModel.ecore test1.testmodel test2.testmodel

+## To run with the ecore and instances with references in a common resource set type:

+node simpleTest.js TestModel.ecore test3a.testmodel test3b.testmodel test3c.testmodel

+## To run with with attributes as an XMI element type:

+node simpleTest.js TestModel.ecore test4a.testmodel test4b.testmodel